 The characteristics of the cake are:

-- Slightly chocolatey due to the small amount of cocoa powder inside.
+- Slightly chocolatey due to the small amount of cocoa powder.
 It's like a blend of vanilla and chocolate cake!

 - So tender and velvety - as the name implies!